 ††††† STATUTORY AUTHORITY: KRS 238.515(4), (9), 238.550(3)

-††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 238.515(4) and 238.550(5) authorize the office to establish and enforce standards for accounting, recordkeeping, and reporting to the office to ensure charitable gaming receipts are counted and reported.
+††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 238.515(4) and 238.550(5) authorize the department to establish and enforce standards for accounting, recordkeeping, and reporting to the department to ensure charitable gaming receipts are counted and reported.
 This administrative regulation establishes the minimum requirements for accurate records.

 ††††† Section 1.
 Bank Account and Records.
 (1) A licensed charitable gaming organization shall maintain a single bank account for charitable gaming receipts.
 This account shall be separate from any other account maintained by the organization.